nmchenry01/nwm-headspace/React-Native-Layout.md

 - **padding** - Sets the padding area on all four sides of a container (shorthand for using the top, bottom, left, right variants).
 The space between the content of a container and its borders.
 - **margin** - Sets the margin on all four sides of a container.
 Creates extra space around a container, as opposed to within (like with padding).
 - **flex** - Sizes an element relative to other components.
 For example, having two elements with `flex: 1` set will make it so each takes up 50% of the available space.
 Higher numbers mean a greater percentage of space is taken up.
+- **backgroundColor** - Sets the color of the background of a container.